Envelopes of the Thurston metric on Teichm\"uller space

 \begin{lemma} Let $S$ be an orientable closed surface of genus at least two.
 Let $X,Y\in\T(S)$ be two distinct points with maximally stretched lamination $\Lambda(X,Y)$.
 Let $\lambda$ be an arbitrary geodesic lamination which contains $\Lambda(X,Y)$.
 Then \begin{enumerate} \item for any piecewise harmonic stretch line $\mathrm{PHSL}(X,\lambda)$ through $X$ which maximally stretches $\lambda$, the intersection

-is a non-trivial oriented geodesic segment with initial point $X$; \item for any piecewise harmonic stretch line $\mathrm{PHSL}(Y,\lambda)$ through $Y$ which maximally stretches $\lambda$, the intersection
+is a non-trivial, oriented, closed geodesic segment with initial point $X$; \item for any piecewise harmonic stretch line $\mathrm{PHSL}(Y,\lambda)$ through $Y$ which maximally stretches $\lambda$, the intersection

-is a non-trivial oriented geodesic segment with terminal point $Y$. \end{enumerate} \end{lemma} \begin{proof} (i) The point $X$ cuts $\PHSL(X,\lambda)$ into two oriented geodesic rays.
+is a non-trivial, oriented, closed geodesic segment with terminal point $Y$. \end{enumerate} \end{lemma} \begin{proof} (i) The point $X$ cuts $\PHSL(X,\lambda)$ into two oriented geodesic rays.
 Let $R^+$ and $R^-$ be respectively the one that starts at $X$ and the one that ends at $X$.
 For any point $Z'\in R^-$, the maximally stretched lamination $\Lambda(Z',X)$ from $Z'$ to $X$ is exactly $\lambda$ which also (by hypothesis) contains $\Lambda(X,Y)$.
-It follows that for any multicurve $\alpha_n$ converging to $\Lambda(X,Y)$ in the Hausdorff topology, the ratio
+By Lemma \ref{lem:multi:curve:lip}, we see that for any multicurve $\alpha_n$ converging to $\Lambda(X,Y)$ with respect to the Hausdorff topology, the ratio